supabase/supabase/examples/realtime/nextjs-authorization-demo/README.md

 ## Objective

-Build a chat system using Realtime broadcast where users can create rooms and invite existing users to a room.
+Build a chat system using Realtime Broadcast with Authorizated Channels where users can create rooms and invite existing users to a room.

-Each room will have a set number of users that will be restricted by using RLS rules applied to realtime.channels, realtime.broadcast and realtime.presence.
+Each room restricts the number of users authorized by applying RLS policies applied to `public` schema tables you'll be creating and the auto-generated `realtime` schema tables.

 ## Run it